 Wall paiting “Selling Fish” with a steelyard, Yuan period (1324).
 From Guangsheng Temple 广胜寺 in Hongdong 洪洞, Shanxi.
 An elderly fisherman is selling fish to an official, whose one hand is holding a steelyard with three fresh fish hung on the hook, and the other hand is moving its sliding weight.

 Besides her dissertation "Mining and Minting in Sichuan Province, Seventeenth to Nineteenth Centuries: Effects on the Regional Economy and Society," Cao Jin, together with Hans Ulrich Vogel and Sabine Kink, compiled a German textbook on Qing documentary style.
-It is based on a spectacular criminal case and will soon be published as titled Die Falschmünzerbande vom Alten Rabenhorst in Guizhou (1794) in Texten und Kontexten: Ein Lehrbuch zur chinesischen Dokumentensprache der Qing-Zeit (1644-1911) (The Counterfeiter Gang of the Old Crow’s Nest in Guizhou (1794) in Texts and Contexts: An Introduction to Documents of the Qing Period).
+It is based on a spectacular criminal case and will soon be published as titled Die Falschmünzerbande vom Alten Rabenhorst im Distrikt Tongzi, Guizhou (1794): Die chinesische Dokumentensprache der Qing-Zeit (1644-1911) in Forschung und Lehre (The Counterfeiter Gang of the Old Crow’s Nest in Guizhou (1794): Chinese Documentary Language of the Qing Period (1644-1911) in Research and Teaching).
 Together with Ulrich Theobald, she edited the collected volume Southwest China in Regional and Global Perspectives (c.
 1600-1911): Metals, Transport, Trade and Society (Leiden: Brill, 2018).
 Further publications in English and Chinese mainly deal with the history of coin production in China as well as with different questions related to historical metrology and metrosophy.